How to Write an Abstract Before You Have Your Results

 Here, the author has not included the number of participants, and they have stated what they will do rather than what they have done.

-Do not in any way express what you expect or hope to find.
+Bonus Tip: Do not say what you expect to find

-On this note, you must be very careful about how you express the purpose of your study.
-To clarify this, I will revisit a previous example.
+You must be very careful about how you express the purpose of your study when writing a descriptive abstract.
+Let's revisit a previous example:

 This paper aims to explore sources of positive and negative body image by investigating whether the association between self-esteem and body image avoidance behaviors is mediated by self-compassion and appearance contingent self-worth.